Living Your Best (After)life

 You could say I do have a personal favorite in some ways, though.
 The Popobawa, Africa’s bat demon.
 It was covered in so many sources, but no one bothered to talk about how it would advantage of male villagers.
 Being described as a large human-like bat with a gargantuan penis, it’s hard to get that mental image out of my head.
 Call me a size queen, if you will!

-If you could come back as an untethered being do you think you would?
+If you could come back as an un-tethered being do you think you would?
 Would you be a friendly ghost or a more mischievous one?
-I myself think I’d be a bit of a brat; not malicious but teasing the living maybe like the Bottom’s Up ghost pinching a few cute booties here and there.
+I myself think I’d be a bit of a brat; not malicious but teasing and annoying with the living.
+It’d be fun being to check out all the cute guys without them even seeing me stare like a dork since I’d be non-corporeal.

 I would definitely choose to come back!
 I’d be a chameleon of a ghost, being many things to many people.
 But mischief would be too hard to resist.
 I would have a blast haunting ghost hunters, trying to make them think I was Satan, and probably a bit of a voyeur as well!
 But I’d only go after those who richly deserved it.
 I couldn’t attack the downtrodden, since I’m just not the type of person who could get any pleasure out of doing mean things to society’s castaways.